Farm Jobs in Netherlands 2026 – Visa Sponsorship

 Agriculture plays a crucial role in the Dutch economy, contributing significantly to GDP and employment.
 The country is the second-largest exporter of agricultural products worldwide, specialising in dairy, horticulture, and vegetable production. over 4% of the Dutch workforce is engaged in agricultural activities, with continuous demand for seasonal and skilled labour.

-Farm Job Opportunities for Foreigners:
+Farm Job Opportunities:

 Foreign workers can explore a variety of agricultural sectors in the Netherlands: